pangeo-forge/pangeo-forge-gcs-bakery/README.md

 - Fill it out with your own values
 ### Stages
 - init
-  - authenticates with Google Cloud to setup the default application credentials for use by later stages
+  - Authenticates with Google Cloud to setup the default application credentials for use by later stages
 - install
-  - provisions the cluster and storage infrastructure in Google Cloud
+  - Provisions the cluster and storage infrastructure in Google Cloud
 - test
-  - registers a test recipe against the prefect cloud instance for use by your agent(s)
+  - Registers a test recipe against the prefect cloud instance for use by your agent(s)
 - destroy
-  - destroys all infrastructure from the last run of "make install"
+  - Destroys all infrastructure from the last run of "make install"
+- generatebakeryyaml
+  - Generates a bakery definition YAML
 ### Initialising the bakery
 1. Run `make init` to log in to Google Cloud
 2. Run `make install` to set up the infrastructure against your Google Cloud account